Lundalogik/move-to-go/step-by-step.md

 3. Open "Start Command Prompt with Ruby".
 4. Enter this command `gem install move-to-go` to install or 'gem update move-to-go' to update.
 5. Wait...
 6. `cd` (Change direction) to folder where you want to put the migration folder.
+Have a look at this documentation: https://www.rubydoc.info/gems/move-to-go/index
 7. Enter this command `move-to-go new MigrationFolder excel` (or other list-source).
 8. Now a folder named “MigrationFolder” is created.
 9a.
 Enter the folder.
 Enter the command `cd MigrationFolder`.